The Iron Giant: Writing

-Tim McCanlies was hired to write the script, though Bird was somewhat displeased with having another writer on board, as he wanted to write the screenplay himself.
-He later changed his mind after reading McCanlies' then-unproduced screenplay for Secondhand Lions.
+Tim McCanlies was hired to write the script, which displeased Bird somewhat, as he wanted to write it himself.
+Bird changed his mind after reading McCanlies's then-unproduced screenplay for Secondhand Lions.
 In Bird's original story treatment, America and the USSR were at war at the end, with the Giant dying.
 McCanlies decided to have a brief scene displaying his survival, stating, "You can't kill E.T. and then not bring him back."
-McCanlies finished the script within two months.
-McCanlies was given a three-month schedule to complete a script, and it was by way of the film's tight schedule that Warner Bros. "didn't have time to mess with us" as McCanlies said.
-The question of the Giant's backstory was purposefully ignored as to keep the story focused on his relationship with Hogarth.
-Bird considered the story difficult to develop due to its combination of unusual elements, such as "paranoid fifties sci-fi movies with the innocence of something like The Yearling".
-Hughes himself was sent a copy of McCanlies' script and sent a letter back, saying how pleased he was with the version.
-In the letter, Hughes stated, "I want to tell you how much I like what Brad Bird has done.
-He's made something all of a piece, with terrific sinister gathering momentum and the ending came to me as a glorious piece of amazement.
-He's made a terrific dramatic situation out of the way he's developed The Iron Giant.
-I can't stop thinking about it."
+McCanlies was given three months to complete the script, and finished it in two.
+McCanlies said the tight deadline benefited the script in some ways, since Warner Bros. did not have time to make changes.
+The Giant's backstory was purposefully left out to keep the story focused on his relationship with Hogarth.
+Ted Hughes was sent a copy of McCanlies's script and wrote a letter back, saying how much he enjoyed it.
+He called the story a "terrific dramatic situation" and described the ending as "a glorious piece of amazement."